sporniket/javabeans/README.md

 # Sporniket-Javabeans
-a project to generate Javabeans from a XML model, support boundable and constrainable properties, allow true encapsulation of mutables objects, can be aware of collections and maps, fluent api support.
+a project to generate Javabeans from a XML model.

+## Features

+* can generate boundable and constrainable properties
+* allows true encapsulation of collections and maps
+* fluent api support.

 # How to use the maven plugin